LimitlessManMLB/TheHandyForUnity_APIv2/README.md

     -   UploadScript
     -   DownloadScript

-## Install This SDK zon Your Unity Project
+## Install This SDK in Your Unity Project
 That realy simple, install the TheHandyForUnity_APIv2.unitypackage on your project.

-Then all you realy need is :
+There all you realy need :
 - SimpleJSON (Exept AsLong, it's a copy from https://github.com/defucilis/TheHandyUnity)
-- HandyConnectionAPIv2 : (I keeped some basic function but almost all are new)
+- HandyConnectionAPIv2 : (I keeped some basic function but almost all are new or modified)
 - StructsAndEnums (Exept LogMode, all is new)

 To run the UI Example You will need to install Text Mesh Pro.